SystemRage/py-kms/docs/Usage.md

 </table>

     -S or --logsize <MAXSIZE>
 > Use this flag to set a maximum size (in MB) to the output log file.
-Desactivated by default.
+Deactivated by default.

 ### pykms_Client.py
 If _py-kms_ server doesn't works correctly, you can test it with the KMS client `pykms_Client.py`, running on the same machine where you started `pykms_Server.py`.